ppal4396/Plane-Symmetry/README.md

 ###### Bugs

-Text on buttons may not be showing correctly - I think this an issue with MacOS and might be fine on some OS versions or on Windows.
+Text on buttons may not be showing correctly - I think this an issue with MacOSX and might be fine on some versions or on Windows.
+In any case I added labels next to each button so you can infer what they're meant to do.